fobnail/docs/docs/meta-fobnail-in-dlme.md

   instead of Secure Kernel Loader from TrenchBoot

 > Update: Since v0.2.2 we managed to use latest versions of GRUB and kernel as well as the Secure Kernel Loader instead of landing-zone.
-We neede the following revisions/versions
+The system now starts with IOMMU turned on.
+We needed the following revisions/versions

   * [GRUB](https://github.com/TrenchBoot/grub/pull/4)
   * [kernel](https://github.com/TrenchBoot/linux/commit/7fe9bb33721975fc796e4114b7370bed9afefffe)